Shaquille Thomas: Professional career

 After not being chosen in the 2016 NBA draft, Thomas joined the Austin Spurs of the NBA Development League, with whom he played five games with before leaving in December.
 In February 2017, he signed with Gimnasio Indalo in Argentina as a temporary injury replacement.
 He played six games, in which he averaged 4.5 points and 2.3 rebounds.

 For the 2017–18 season, Thomas was acquired by the Memphis Hustle.
 He averaged 6.1 points and 3.4 rebounds per game with the Hustle.
 Thomas missed a game in March 2018 due to a bicep injury.

 In January 2019, Thomas moved to Luxembourg and joined the Kordall Steelers.
 In April 2019, he joined the Hawke's Bay Hawks in New Zealand as a temporary import stand-in for Brandon Bowman.

 On August 25, 2019, he has signed with S.C.
 Lusitânia EXPERT of the Liga Portuguesa de Basquetebol.

-In 2020, Thomas signed with BC Prievidza of the Slovakian league.
+In 2020, Thomas signed with BC Prievidza of the Slovak league.
 On December 27, 2021, Thomas signed with Al-Ahli Amman of the Jordanian Premier Basketball League.